Luconico/colored-average/README.md

    export class AppModule {}
    ```

-2. Import the `ColoredAverageDirective` in your Angular component:
+2. Import the `ColoredAverageOptions` in your Angular component:

    ```typescript
    import { Component } from '@angular/core';